runtimeverification/wasm-semantics/wasm.md

 Exports that are inlined in a definition, e.g., `func (export "foo") ...`, are safe to extract as they appear.
 Imports must appear before any allocations in a module, due to validation.

+A subtle point is related to tables with inline `elem` definitions: since these may refer to functions by identifier, we need to make sure that tables definitions come after function definitions.

 `structureModule` takes a list of definitions and returns a map with different groups of definitions, preserving the order within each group.
 The groups are chosen to represent different stages of allocation and instantiation.